13

 We began.

-I picked out a pair first.
-Sleek bands with tiny stones glinting under the store lights.
-They looked promising— safe, elegant.
 I handed his ring to him, trying not to glance too long at his fingers as he slid it on.
-Then did the same with mine.

 Too tight for him.
 Too loose for me.

-We exchanged glances.
-No words.
-Just that awkward air of forced politeness, like two strangers trying to play dress-up with forever.
+We exchanged glances, no words, just that awkward air of forced politeness, like two strangers trying to play dress up with forever.

-The next set looked different.
-Thicker bands, chunkier sparkle.
-I tried to like them.
-He tried to hide his disapproval.
-The band looked too bold on his hand— too loud for someone like him.
+The band looked too bold on his hand- too loud for someone like him.
 And on mine?
 It felt like wearing armor when all I wanted was something soft.

 We moved on.

 Another pair.
 This time, the diamond sat awkwardly against my skin, digging in whenever I curled my fingers.
-Pretty, yes— but it felt foreign, like it was trying too hard to belong.
+Pretty, yes, but it felt foreign, like it was trying too hard to belong.

 And then came the next one.
-A simpler band.
-I slid it on— and for a second, it fit.
+A simpler band, I slid it on, and for a second, it fit.
 Looked good.
 Not love at first glance, but something close to... peace.

-Except— it wouldn’t come off.
+Except, it wouldn't come off.

-I twisted, tugged.
-My skin reddened.
-The ring mocked me with its stubbornness.
+I twisted, tugged, my skin reddened, the ring mocked me with its stubbornness.
 My pulse stuttered, heat crawling up my neck.
-I didn’t want to make a scene in a store about an engagement ring I didn’t even ask for.
+I didn't want to make a scene in a store about an engagement ring I didn't even ask for.

 The shopkeeper noticed.
-“Madam, laaiye... main nikaal deta hoon,” he offered gently, extending his hand toward me.
+“Ma'am, give it here...
+I'll take it out for you.”
+He offered gently, extending his hand toward me.

-I was about to lift my hand— just trying to escape the moment quickly.
+I was about to lift my hand, just trying to escape the moment quickly.

 But before I could place my hand in his-